-Hangman or House is a very popular game in my household.
+Hangman, House, or Guess My Word is a very popular game in my household.

 One player chooses a word and the other tries to guess what it is, letter by letter.